Stories from the docks

 This project combines new and existing oral history interviews with former dockers, creating a soundscape that brings their voices back into the city.

 A large container ship being unloaded of its cargo of timber, several trucks fully laden leave the dockside.
 1960s.

 Photo credit: Bristol Archives: 40826/DOC/43

 Ernest Daniels (right)

 Photo credit: Pat Poole

-You can listen to each section separately, via this website or through the QR codes on signs around the harbour (they look like the ones in the photo!).
+You can listen to the dockers' stories here or through the QR codes on signs around the harbour (they look like the ones in the photo!).

 Start beneath the cranes at M Shed, and walk up to Nova Scotia Place by Underfall Yard.
-It's a straightforward walk, but look out for signs for the Harbourside Walk!
+It's a straightforward walk - just look out for signs for the Harbourside Walk!

 Don't forget to tweet about your walk, or share some of your photos, using the hashtag #bristoldockers!

 A puppetry and oral history event held on board the Bristol Ferry to celebrate Docks Heritage Weekend 2018 & 2019.